 - (1) The Civil Aviation Safety Authority (CASA) Regulations require suitably qualified crew to operate the helicopter.
-The member in charge of Marine Rescue Services (MRS) will be responsible for selecting suitable persons to be trained as helicopter crew. - (2) Members of DPFEM are required to meet standards as set by the CASA Regulations to act as crew members, assisting the pilot/s with the overall management of personnel in and around the aircraft. - (3) Suitably trained Ambulance Tasmania personnel will be provided to act as paramedics on medical rescue missions and are to be dispatched on the winch as and when required. - (4) The member in charge, MRS will ensure adequate resources, plans and advice are provided to determine an appropriate training schedule each year. - (5) The Assistant Commissioner, Specialist Support, in consultation with the Director, Finance and Physical Resources, will be responsible for management of the hours.
+The member in charge of Marine Rescue Services (MRS) will be responsible for selecting suitable persons to be trained as helicopter crew. - (2) Members of DPFEM are required to meet standards as set by the CASA Regulations to act as crew members, assisting the pilot/s with the overall management of personnel in and around the aircraft. - (3) Suitably trained Ambulance Tasmania paramedics and doctors will provide support on medical rescue missions. - (4) The member in charge, MRS will ensure adequate resources, plans and advice are provided to determine an appropriate training schedule each year. - (5) The Assistant Commissioner, Specialist Support, in consultation with the Director, Finance and Physical Resources, will be responsible for management of the hours.